DennisBeest/Log-ratio-analysis-of-microbiome-data-code-paper-/README.md

 The paper is about applying LRA to microbiome data; and how this may not work very well under certain conditions.

-For more info LRA (log-ratio analysis) see for example: https://rdrr.io/cran/easyCODA/man/LRA.html
+For more info on LRA (log-ratio analysis) see for example: https://rdrr.io/cran/easyCODA/man/LRA.html and the various paper of Michael Greenacre on the topic.